auraphp/Aura.Sql/README.md

 // fetchCol() returns a sequential array of all values in the first column
 $result = $pdo->fetchCol($stm, $bind);

+// fetchObject() returns the first row as an object of your choosing; the
+// columns are mapped to object properties. an optional 4th parameter array
+// provides constructor arguments when instantiating the object.
+$result = $pdo->fetchObject($stm, $bind, 'ClassName', array('ctor_arg_1'));

+// fetchObjects() returns an array of objects of your choosing; the
+// columns are mapped to object properties. an optional 4th parameter array
+// provides constructor arguments when instantiating the object.
+$result = $pdo->fetchObjects($stm, $bind, 'ClassName', array('ctor_arg_1'));

 // fetchOne() returns the first row as an associative array where the keys
 // are the column names
 $result = $pdo->fetchOne($stm, $bind);